-Three multiple-choice exams are given in this course covering Patristic/Medieval Eras; Reformation/Post-Reformation Eras; and Modern/Postmodern Eras.
-Specifications for taking each exam include the following-
+Three multiple-choice exams are given in this course; one covering the Patristic/Medieval Eras, the Reformation/Post-Reformation Eras, and the Modern/Postmodern Eras.
+Specifications for taking each exam include the following:

 - 1. Exams will cover material from Shelley and class lectures.
-For preparation, students may consult and study- - The Review Sheets for exams made available under the link entitled Course Documents, which is located on the left column of the Canvas homepage, AND. - The Class Notes are also available on the left column of the Canvas homepage. - 2.
-Each exam will be available on the class Canvas website and through the use of their school account number, students are required to take each one between the Monday (after 12:01 AM) and Friday (before 11:59 PM) of each designated exam week. - 3.
-They are taken by clicking on the link entitled Exams, which is located in the left column of the Canvas homepage.
-Students can then click the available link on the site to take the necessary exam, which includes
+For preparation, students may consult the Review Sheets as well as the Class Notes and Powerpoints which are available on Canvas. - 2.
+Exams can only be taken in the assigned order as listed in the course schedule and no late exams will be allowed.
+Each one is made available only for designated weeks during the semester. - 3.
+They are taken by clicking on the link entitled Exams, which is located in the Canvas homepage.
+Students can then click the available link on the site to take the necessary exam, which includes 50 questions that are provided one at a time with students being prohibited from backtracking once they have answered one question and moved to the next one.

-- 50 questions that are provided one at a time with students being prohibited from backtracking once they have answered one question and moved to the next one. - 4.
-They are to be taken in the allotted time of 60 minutes without consulting notes, textbooks, or any other helps.
-Also once students begin each one, a set timer in Blackboard commences which cannot be paused and it will continue to run until the allotted time is complete.
-Note as well that no late exams will be permitted. - 5.
+- 4. They are to be taken in the allotted time of 60 minutes without consulting notes, textbooks, or any other helps.
+Also once students begin each one, a set timer in Canvas commences which cannot be paused and it will continue to run until the time limit has expired. - 5.
 Students are not allowed to disclose information regarding the content of exams to other students.
-Furthermore, when taking exams it is recommended that students use some form of a laptop or desktop computer as opposed to other electronic devices (e.g., ipad, iphones, tablets, etc.) to minimize the possibility of losing an internet signal or not having software that is adaptable to Canvas programming.
+Furthermore, when taking exams, it is recommended that students use some form of a laptop or desktop Computer as opposed to other electronic devices (e.g., ipad, iphones, tablets, etc.) to minimize the possibility of losing an internet signal or not having software that is adaptable to Canvas programming.